rsokl/Learning_Python/README.md

+# Python Like You Mean It
 View this content as hosted on [Python Like You Mean It](https://www.pythonlikeyoumeanit.com/)

-This site is written primarily in Jupyter notebooks, which are transformed into html using [nbsphinx](https://nbsphinx.readthedocs.io/en/0.3.4/).
+This repository contains the source material for the website [Python Like You Mean It](pythonlikeyoumeanit.com).
+The site is written primarily in Jupyter notebooks, which are transformed into html using [nbsphinx](https://nbsphinx.readthedocs.io/en/0.3.4/).
 The positive aspect of this is that you simply need to be familiar with Jupyter notebooks and some [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in order to contribute to this project!

-**NOTE**: This content is not meant for public release.
-If you are reading this, then I have added you as a contributor to this project.
-Please do not distribute this work to others.

-# Python Like You Mean It
-This repository contains the source material for the website [Python Like You Mean It](pythonlikeyoumeanit.com).
-It is not yet at 1.0 (stable public release).
-See the issues section to find tasks that need doing.
-Please share this website with others, but not this source material.
-This is a private repo, and I have added people in good faith that they will not distribute the source material.
+# Asking Questions
+Please feel free to post questions (or point out mistakes) about the reading by opening a [GitHub issue](https://github.com/rsokl/Learning_Python/issues).
+Someone from the PLYMI team will respond ASAP!

 # How To Contribute
 Contributions to this project are very welcome!
 I will be sure to credit any/all contributions (unless your want to remain anonymous).
 Some great ways to help out are to:
 - proofread